-A more powerful tool than the local search is the Lexical search (to be found in the "Analysis" tab or via the magnifying glass symbol in the Standard toolbar).
+A more powerful tool than the local search is the Lexical search (to be found in the "Analysis" tab).
 The Lexical search enables you to search several documents at a time; it is not restricted to opened documents.

-• • ₽L exical search Search strings family New entry elete search iter Clear all In documents In memos OR AND Within 1 C paragraphs Find whole words Case-sensitive Include flectional words from lemmata list English Only in activated documents Only in retrieved segments 0 Open Save Run search Cancel
+Lexical search Search strings Delete search item Clear all In documents In memos family New entry OR AND Within Document Case-sensitive Interpret search items as regular expressions Include words from lemma list English Only in activated documents 0 Open Save Conly in "Retrieved segments" window Run search Cancel